 If you can’t afford bail, what do you do?
 Well, the short answer is, you stay in jail.
 But there are limits on the amount of bail a court can impose on an individual, based on unique circumstances of that case.
-If bail seems disproportionately high, a skilled lawyer for bail reduction hearing brampton can help you get your bail reduced through something called a bail reduction hearing.
+If bail seems disproportionately high, a skilled lawyer for a bail hearing Canada can help you get your bail reduced through something called a bail reduction hearing.

 The purpose of bail is to ensure that defendants show up for trial.
 Basically, it’s a form of collateral.
-The amount of the bail is generally dependent on three factors:
+The amount of bail is generally dependent on three factors:

-The severity of the crime
+- The severity of the crime

-The defendant’s flight risk
+- The defendant’s flight risk

-The risk to the community if the defendant is released from jail
+- The risk to the community if the defendant is released from jail

 “Excessive bail” is prohibited in the Constitution, but it does not go on to define what excessive bail means.
 For this reason, the Supreme Court ruled that bail should not be so high that it forces the defendant to remain behind bars.
 The Supreme Court also ruled that it is up to individual courts as to whether a defendant has a right to bail; in some cases, he or she may be refused bail entirely.
 However, a “compelling governmental interest” has to be shown to refuse a defendant’s right to bail, pending trial.

 If a bail reduction hearing is requested, the court must consider this argument.
 However, there is no rule stating that bail should be easy to pay.
 In fact, as stated in the Bail Reform Act, the courts can set bail “to induce a defendant to go to great lengths to raise the funds without violating.”
 In other words, it can be challenging to raise the imposed bail, but not impossible.
 The good news is, “excessive bail” is a very subjective term.
-With the help of a highly skilled lawyer for bail reduction hearing brampton , your chances of having bail reduced are significantly improved.
+With the help of a highly skilled lawyer for bail hearing Canada, your chances of having bail reduced are significantly improved.